A Friend Doesn't Have To Be 'Toxic' To Be Bad For You

 ”

-One study found that negative social experiences contributed to higher levels of pro-inflammatory proteins in the body, which could lead to stress, diabetes and even cancer.
-Another study, conducted over 30 years on a group of subjects in their 20s to 50s, showed that low-quality friendships (measured by how "intimate, pleasant or satisfying" the exchanges were) in your 20s — and especially in your 30s — had a serious impact on emotional wellbeing later in life.
+One study in the Psychology and Aging journal, conducted over 30 years on a group of subjects in their 20s to 50s, showed that low-quality friendships (measured by how "intimate, pleasant, or satisfying" the exchanges were) in your 20s — and especially in your 30s — had a serious impact on emotional wellbeing later in life.

 Advertisement

-Through social media and the increasing use of the word 'toxic' to describe people and situations, it makes sense that many – like Sarah – have held on to the belief that extreme betrayal or overt disrespect is the only circumstance in which a friendship should be ended or re-evaluated.
-In the wake of the global COVID pandemic and multiple lockdowns, many of us rushed to reprioritise loved ones.
-Could it have led us to overlook certain behaviours that we wouldn't necessarily classify as 'toxic' but which bother us on a slow, insidious level?
-For example, when spending time with someone leaves us drained, triggered or feeling a little bit down?
-These niggling pain points need to be taken as seriously as the highs and lows, says Sharon Breen, a London-based counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP).
+Through social media and the increasing use of the word 'toxic' to describe people and situations, it makes sense that many — like Sarah — have held on to the belief that extreme betrayal or overt disrespect is the only circumstance in which a friendship should be ended or re-evaluated.
+In the wake of the global COVID pandemic and multiple lockdowns, many of us rushed to reprioritize loved ones.
+Could it have led us to overlook certain behaviors that we wouldn't necessarily classify as "toxic" but which bother us on a slow, insidious level?
+For example, when spending time with someone leaves us drained, triggered, or feeling a little bit down?
+These niggling pain points need to be taken as seriously as the highs and lows, says Sharon Breen, a London-based counselor and registered member of the British Association for Counselling and Psychotherapy (BACP).

 "On social media or TV, we sometimes get an unrealistic idea that things are at one end or another end of the extremes," she says.
 "So things are either abusive — verbally, physically, emotionally — or everything is perfect.
 And of course, things often fall into grey areas.
 [And sometimes] you get a gut feeling… your body telling you the things that feel nourishing that we want to move towards, and those things that maybe we want to move away from even when we can't quite explain why.
 It can be a stress response."